Intersection theory rules symbology: Introduction

 The symbols in a polylogarithmic integral family are deeply related to the method of canonical differential equations (CDEs) \cite{Kotikov:1990kg, Kotikov:1991pm, Gehrmann:1999as, Bern:1993kr, Henn:2013pwa}.
-This method has become the most streamlined approach to obtain analytic expressions of Feynman integrals.
-One chooses a canonical basis of master integrals with uniform transcendentality (UT) \cite{Henn:2013pwa} after the integration-by-parts (IBP) reduction \cite{Chetyrkin:1981qh}.
-The CDEs satisfied by this basis are $\epsilon$-factorized (where $d=4-2\epsilon$ in dimensional regularization).
-The entries of the coefficient matrix, if can be written as total derivatives, directly give the symbol letters.
+This method has become the most streamlined approach to obtain analytic expressions of Feynman integrals. { One chooses a canonical basis of master integrals with uniform transcendentality (UT) \cite{Henn:2013pwa}, and derive their differential equations with the help of integration-by-parts (IBP) reduction \cite{Chetyrkin:1981qh}.
+These differential equations are $\epsilon$-factorized (where $d=4-2\epsilon$ in dimensional regularization) and are dubbed ``canonical''.} The entries of the coefficient matrix, if can be written as total derivatives, directly give the symbol letters.
 The symbols of the solutions to the CDEs can then be iteratively obtained order-by-order in $\ep$.
 However, converting the coefficient matrix elements to total derivatives can be rather challenging in multivariate situations.
-Moreover, the procedure of performing the IBP reduction and deriving the CDEs offers little insight about the origin of the symbol letters.
+Moreover, the procedure of performing the IBP reduction and deriving the CDEs offers little insight into the origin of the symbol letters.